preetpalS/uru/README.md

 # Unleash Ruby

-Uru is a lightweight, multi-platform command line tool that helps you use the multiple rubies (currently MRI, JRuby, and Rubinius) on your 32/64-bit Windows, Linux, or OS X systems.
+Uru is a lightweight, multi-platform command line tool that helps you use the multiple rubies (currently MRI, JRuby, and Rubinius) on your 32/64-bit Linux, OS X, or Windows systems.

 While there are a number of fantastic ruby environment managers such as [RVM][1], [rbenv][2], [pik][3], and [chruby][4], none are truely multi-platform, and all provide different levels of awesomeness.
 In contrast, [uru][5] is a micro-kernel.
-It provides a core set of minimal complexity, cross-platform ruby use enhancers.
+It provides a core set of minimal complexity, multi-platform ruby use enhancers.

 In many cases, Ruby is a multi-platform joy to use.
-Wouldn't it be great if your ruby environment manager was also multi-platform?
+Shouldn't your ruby environment manager also be multi-platform?

 # Easy to Install